liteglue/Android-sqlite-connector/README.md

 ## Installation

 Include the following `jar` files in your `libs` directory:
-- `sqlite-native-driver.jar`, as built in [liteglue / Android-sqlite-native-driver](https://github.com/liteglue/Android-sqlite-native-driver)
+- `sqlite-native-driver.jar`, as built in [liteglue / Android-sqlite-native-driver](https://github.com/liteglue/Android-sqlite-native-driver) -- or `sqlcipher-native-driver.jar` as built in [liteglue / Android-sqlcipher-native-driver](https://github.com/liteglue/Android-sqlcipher-native-driver)
 - `sqlite-connector.jar`, which is built by simply issuing the `make` command in this project

 ## Testing